Social Pressure And Eating Disorders In Young Women

 Withdrawal from social activities

 Eating disorders often lead to withdrawal from social activities.
 Young women might avoid eating in public or skip events involving food to hide their disordered eating behaviors.
-They may become isolated, spending more time alone, which can worsen their condition.
+These young women may become isolated, spending more time alone, which can worsen their condition.
 This shift might be due to shame or anxiety around food and social eating situations.

 Mood swings and irritability can be common in those with eating disorders.
 Malnutrition can affect brain chemistry, often leading to heightened emotions, depression, and anxiety.
 The stress of hiding an eating disorder and the physical effects of inadequate nutrition may contribute to mood changes.
 Irritability may also develop from constant thoughts about food and body image.